EECOLOR/qirx/parser/documentation/_02_Parsers.md

 - It returns the correct value if one of the parsers matched the input
 - It returns multiple values if more than one matches the input

-nested choices
-> Pending: TODO
+- It correctly handles nested choice parsers
 ## Sequence parser

 This parser consumes the input using the given sequence of other parsers.
 It will then